mikyll/Mobile-Systems-M/Mobile Systems M.md

 - perimeter forwarding;

 #### Greedy Forwarding
-In greedy forwarding, data is sent to the neighbor node that is estimated as the closes towards the destination, using only the location info of the neighbors of the currentnode.
+In greedy forwarding, data is sent to the neighbor node that is estimated as the closes towards the destination, using only the location info of the neighbors of the current node.
 ![[Pasted image 20240114000847.png]]
 In the example above, E is not in the coverage range of D, and no other E's neighbor is closer to E, therefore there is a forwarding failure.
 When this happens, typically the algorithm switchs to perimeter forwarding.